GrantExec, a Euna Solutions® company

 Recovery Community Services Program - Statewide Network

-This funding opportunity provides financial support to nonprofit organizations in the U.S. to strengthen statewide networks that deliver peer-based recovery services for individuals recovering from substance use disorders.
+This funding opportunity provides financial support to nonprofit organizations and state entities to strengthen recovery services and improve collaboration within healthcare systems for individuals facing substance use and co-occurring disorders.

 Nationwide